 The learning environment at PlayBig looks a lot different than traditional school.
 Student athletes struggling with learning need an individualized approach.
 The Learning Coaches are certified teachers who coordinate techniques and ideas with your student’s therapeutic team resulting in a customized Learning PlayBook that grows along with your student athlete ensuring optimal success.

 Our teams of student athletes are small (1-5) and include 1-3 adults depending on the activity and the needs of the student athletes participating.
-These teams learn at PlayBig from 8am to 3pm, Monday-Thursday.
-Some student athletes join us for 1 to 2 hours, some for as many as 6 hours depending on their customized Learning PlayBook.
+These teams learn at PlayBig following the public school calendar.

 Who benefits from the PlayBig Learning Center?

 Like PlayBig Therapy, the PlayBig Learning Center specializes in the learning needs of children & teens with sensory processing disorder, autism, developmental delays, attention system deficits, trauma, and social emotional & behavioral challenges.